 It seems everywhere you look a new ceramic coating or related paint protection product is popping up for sale.
-Whether it’s a new professional-grade ceramic coating or one of the multiple DIY ceramic coatings available online, it seems there are more questions than answers.
+Whether it’s a new professional-grade ceramic coating or one of the multiple best ceramic coatings available online, it seems there are more questions than answers.

 One of the most popular questions that potential ceramic coatings ask is how ceramic coating works?
 Believe it or not, regardless of their unique formulation, all ceramic coatings basically work the same way.